dhocker/athomedmx/README.md

             # Immediate changes
             set tp64rgb rgb-off
             set tp64dimmer on
-            send
+            # Values fade from their initial to target values over fade-time
-            # Values fade from their initial to target values over fadetime
+            # This will fade the r and b channels from 0 to 255 over 3 seconds
             fade tp64rgb on 0 on
         step-end